 Joint Modeling of Longitudinal Data and Time-to-Event (Survival) Data

 Researchers are interested in two primary responses in the analysis of longitudinal data: longitudinal process response and time-to-event response.
 It is challenging to model these two responses jointly due to the censoring of the time-to-event response.
-Methodology Center researchers have developed new statistical procedures for joint modeling and applied them to empirical analyses in Das et al. (under review), Shiyko, Lin, et al. (under review), and Shiyko, Burkhalter, et al. (under review).
+Methodology Center researchers have developed new statistical procedures for joint modeling and applied them to empirical analyses in Das et al. (2013) and Shiyko et al. (in press).

 Time-Varying Effect Models (TVEM)